Lucevar/beautiful-jekyll/guides/Dungeons.md

 **If you're aware of any mods that change these locations but aren't listed here, please let me know!
 I can be contacted as Lucevar at the Morrowind Nexus or on the Morrowind Modding Discord (linked above)**.

 ## TL;DR my recommendations
 Details coming soon - but M&C and LCO conflict.
 I'd recommend using **M&C** with the DD patch (available on the M&C page) since I think the changes M&C makes are generally higher quality, with fewer compatibility issues.
+Then use **RTE** and **DRP** on top.

 ## General Replacers
 **[Lougian's Caverns Bumpmapped](https://www.nexusmods.com/morrowind/mods/42412)** - This texture replacer makes such an incredible difference to the cave experience just on it's own.
 Requires MCP's Bumpmapping option to be enabled, otherwise you get odd texture results.